Narrative Therapy Introduction Courses

 Our short course is an introduction to narrative therapy and community work

-We look forward to seeing participants online on Friday.
-A link to the online classroom will be provided to registered students along with other relevant information by latest, Friday morning.
+A link to the online classroom will be provided to registered students closer to the time of the course.
 Registration forms below.

 If you have any technology considerations, don’t hesitate to reach out to us.
 We can look into it with you anytime prior or Friday morning.
 Here is a short overview and some tips to make your online attendance enjoyable.